tim-a-davis/azure_automl/README.md

 WebSocket endpoints are available for run status and endpoint traffic streaming.
 See the source under `src/automlapi/routes` for details.

+## Setting up Azure RBAC passthrough

+The route under `/rbac/assignments` lists role assignments by exchanging the caller's Azure AD token for a token targeted at the Azure Management API.
+To enable this flow you need to configure an app registration and grant the appropriate
+permissions:

+1. **Create an app registration** for the FastAPI service in Microsoft Entra ID and mark it as a *web* application.
+Note the client ID and tenant ID and add a client secret.
+2. Under **Expose an API** add an Application ID URI, e.g. `api://<client-id>`, and publish a scope named `access_as_user`.
+3. Under **API permissions** add *Azure Service Management* → `user_impersonation` (delegated) and grant admin consent so the app can perform the on-behalf-of exchange.
+4. Assign the required RBAC roles (for example `User Access Administrator`) to the app registration at the subscription or resource group level so that ARM calls can succeed.
+5. Provide the `AZURE_TENANT_ID`, `AZURE_CLIENT_ID`, `AZURE_CLIENT_SECRET` and
+   `AZURE_SUBSCRIPTION_ID` environment variables when running the API.

+Once configured, clients obtain an access token for `api://<client-id>` and call the `/rbac/assignments` endpoint with `Authorization: Bearer <token>`.
+The API validates the token, exchanges it for an ARM token and lists role assignments for the configured subscription.

 ## Testing

 Run unit tests with `uv run pytest`: